ouvroir/IIIF/documentation/righettino-archive.md

 ```
 ### Remarks

-* No web frameworks (Svelte was first choice) have been used to facilitate the user experience/interaction : the tools manipulate the DOM which might conflict a component's life cycle.
-That problem is espcially true with OpenSeadragon due to the way in which it is exported (AMD or CommonJS).
+* No web frameworks (Svelte is what we used in the first place) have been used in order to facilitate the implementation of interactions.
+This is due to the fact that modern web frameworks use what can be refered to the _component paradigm_ : different HTML elements (visible or not on a web page) are contained inside (mostly) autonomous *components* that have their own state (data attributes), functions, as well as a specific life cylcle (initialized, mounted, destroyed).
+This lifecycle is important to consider because it dictates whether or not the component and its HTML source code are placed in the DOM or not : on intialization a component can execute some functions before it is visible in the DOM - at initialization, a component does not have access to the DOM which means that one cannot use a simple function such as _document.querySelector(...)_.
+As soon as it placed in the DOM by the client server, we say that the component is _mounted_.
+Usually, the component's dependencies (ie. external librairies) are loaded before the component is mounted.
+This becomes a problem when the librairies being loaded need to access the DOM in order to initialize properly (ie. OpenSeedragon).
+In order to overcome this problem, it is essential to load the dependecy only when the component can access the DOM (when it is mounted).
+This workaround is not a good practice in itself as it forces to interfer with the import mecanisms employed by the framewrok.

 ## Project organization